w3c/wai-website/pages/about/groups/ig.md

 * Keep your reply comments near the top of your email.
 * Quote the previous content in the email chain that you are commenting on, so that readers can quickly and easily understand what your reply is referring to.

-## Contact the group leaders
+## Contact the chairs

-If you have a question about the group, email the [WAI Interest Group leadership team](https://www.w3.org/groups/ig/wai/).
+If you have a question about the WAI Interest Group, email the [chair](https://www.w3.org/groups/ig/wai/participants/#chairs) or the [W3C staff contact](https://www.w3.org/groups/ig/wai/participants/#staff).